Grow and Save Cowpea Seeds

-How to Plant, Grow, and Save Seeds from Cowpeas (Vigna unguiculata)
+How to Grow Cowpeas (Vigna unguiculata)

 Although cowpea is a well known garden plant in the South, this crop deserves more attention across the country.
 Its long, slender pods are filled with a prolific number of seeds.

 Most gardeners plant cowpea seeds directly outdoors, once the danger of frost has passed.
 Water seeds well to speed up germination.